-Editor's Note: As they head into sixteen years of existence, we thought our readers might enjoy learning a little more about this classic motorcycle club.
+Editor's Note: As they head into seventeen years of existence, we thought our readers might enjoy learning a little more about this classic motorcycle club.
 Special thanks to Walt Greenwood for providing the gist of this text.

 Elizabeth Zevely was a docent at the Museum of Northwest Art in LaConner in the spring of 2002 and she got to talking with co-docent Sherry Barber about motorcycles.
 Elizabeth’s deceased husband had been the personal physician of famous British Columbia motorcycle dealer Trev Dealey years ago, so she was familiar with motorbikes.
 Upon learning that Sherry’s husband, Terry, had a collection of vintage motorcycles, Elizabeth came up with an idea to have a vintage motorcycle show concurrent with the annual Oyster Run in Anacortes to “show the ‘Oysterers’ what real motorcycles looked like.”